-- Check and tighten all fasteners. - Remove the spark plug and spin the engine rapidly by pulling the recoil-start handle to blow the excess oil from the cylinder. - 3.
+- 1. Check and tighten all fasteners. - 2.
+Remove the spark plug and spin the engine rapidly by pulling the recoil-start handle or using the electric starter (electric-start model only) to blow the excess oil from the cylinder. - 3.
 Install the spark plug and tighten it with a torque wrench to 20 N-m (15 ft-lb). - 4.
-Perform any maintenance procedures; refer to Maintenance (page 16). - 5.
-Check the engine-oil level; refer to Checking the Engine-Oil Level (page 9). - 6.
-Fill the fuel tank with fresh gasoline; refer to Filling the Fuel Tank (page 9). - 7.
-Connect the wire to the spark plug.
+Perform any maintenance procedures; refer to Maintenance (page 14). - 5.
+Check the engine-oil level; refer to Checking the Engine-Oil Level (page 8). - 6.
+Fill the fuel tank with fresh gasoline; refer to Filling the Fuel Tank (page 8). - 7.
+Connect the wire to the spark plug. - 8.
+Charge the battery for 24 hours (electric-start model only); refer to Charging the Battery (page 16).